bismuthfoundation/TornadoWallet/README.md

 # References

-Current HTML template derived from mBitcoin wallet
+First HTML template derived from mBitcoin wallet.

+# Translations

+Thanks to a great community effort, the wallet is available in several languages, see [translations.md](translations.md) for list and credits.